netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 By default, a service of type `LoadBalancer` simply exposes NodePorts for the service in a bare-metal Kubernetes cluster.
 It does not configure external load balancers.

-Citrix offers an end-to-end solution for service of type `LoadBalancer` in a bare-metal Kubernetes cluster by providing both IP management and external load balancer configuration.
+Citrix offers an end-to-end solution for services of type `LoadBalancer` in a bare-metal Kubernetes cluster by providing both IP management and external load balancer configuration.

 With the Citrix solution, when a service of type `LoadBalancer` is created in the bare-metal cluster, the Citrix ingress controller configures the Citrix ADC outside the Kubernetes cluster (Tier-1) with a load balancing virtual server.